harrelfe/blogdown/content/post/ia.markdown

 ----
 # Further Reading

+* [Why representativeness should be avoided](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3888189) by Rothman, Gallacher, and Hatch
 * [Treatment effects may remain the same even when trial participants differed from the target population](https://www.jclinepi.com/article/S0895-4356(19)30818-2/pdf) by MJ Bradburn et al.

 ----